President of the Church: Prophet-Presidents of the Community of Christ

 In the Community of Christ, formerly the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS), the president of the church's formal title is the Prophet-President.
 The prophet-president is the highest priesthood leader of the church.
 The position is composed of several roles: (1) President of the Church, (2) President of the High Priesthood and (3) Prophet, Seer, and Revelator to the church.

 As President of the Church, the prophet-president is the church's chief executive and is the leader of the First Presidency, the church's chief executive council.
 As President of the High Priesthood, the Prophet-President is the church's leading priesthood official.
-(Since the initiation of the ordination of women in 1984, it became possible for this position to be filled by a woman, which happened in 2025.)
+(Since the initiation of the ordination of women in 1984, it became possible for this position to be filled by a woman, which happened in 2025 with Stassi D. Cramm.)
 As Prophet, Seer, and Revelator, the prophet-president is Community of Christ's spiritual leader and can present revelations to the church to be added to the Doctrine and Covenants—an open canon of scripture, which stands with the Bible and the Book of Mormon as sacred text.
 In the church, only the Prophet-President is considered to be a prophet, seer, and revelator, and so far, each person to hold this position has presented additional revelations or spiritual writings to the church, which have been added to the Doctrine and Covenants.

 Succession to the presidency

-Generally, the prophet-president will name or ordain a successor prior to his death or retirement.
+Generally, the prophet-president will name or ordain a successor prior to their death or retirement.
 The office was traditionally referred to as President of the High Priesthood.
 Prior to 1995, these successors had been chosen consistent with lineal succession, even though it was not a church rule.
 Accordingly, the first six Prophet-Presidents following movement founder Joseph Smith were his direct descendants.

 In 1995, Wallace B. Smith broke with the precedent of lineal succession by naming W. Grant McMurray as his successor.
 In November 2004, McMurray resigned from the office of Prophet-President without naming a successor, citing medical and personal issues.
 The First Presidency, composed of McMurray's two counselors, continued to function as the church's chief executive council.
 A Joint Council of church leaders led by the Council of Twelve Apostles announced in March 2005 that Stephen M. Veazey would be Prophet-President designate.
 Veazey had been serving as president of the Council of Twelve.
 Delegates elected to a special World Conference of the church approved Veazey and he was ordained as the Prophet–President on June 3, 2005.